aflin/rampart_docs/source/rampart-utils.rst

 a normal distribution centered at zero (``0.0``) and clamped between ``-scale`` and ``scale``.

 Similar to the `gaussrand`_ above.
-It is equivelant to:
+It is equivalent to:

 .. code-block:: javascript